rafalgolarz/passgen/README.md

 ## TODO

-- [ ] allow passing the path to config.toml from the command line
 - [ ] display just array of passwords (hide configuration info) by setting a new boolean param verbose to false
 - [ ] add tests checking if the length of required subsets of characters match passed values